arif-zaman/Falcon-GridFTP/README.md

 1. cd into JGlobus folder and run `mvn compile; mvn install` if you face test failures, add `-DskipTests` option to commands
 2. cd into AdaptiveGridFTPClient folder and run `mvn compile`
 3. cd into src/main/python and run `python3 socket_gradient.py`
-4. Add a configuration file (config.cfg) in src/main/resources/ and edit as described below (Make sure to enter correct bandwidth and RTT values).
+4. Add a configuration file (config.cfg) in src/main/resources/ and edit as described below.
 See the sample config file in  src/main/resources/sample_config.cfg
 5. Run `mvn exec:java` to run the code

 ## Configuration File